ImmunoCult™-XF T Cell Expansion Medium

 Overview

-ImmunoCult™-XF T Cell Expansion Medium is a serum-free and xeno-free medium optimized for the in vitro culture and expansion of human T cells isolated from peripheral blood.
+ImmunoCult™-XF T Cell Expansion Medium is a serum-free and xeno-free medium optimized for the in vitro culture and expansion of T cells isolated from peripheral blood.
 Recombinant cytokines, required for the optimal growth and expansion of T cells, have not been added to ImmunoCult™-XF T Cell Expansion Medium.
 This allows users the flexibility to prepare medium that meets their requirements.

 Subtype